huggingface/text-generation-inference/docs/source/installation.md

 You can use TGI command-line interface (CLI) to download weights, serve and quantize models, or get information on serving parameters.

-To install TGI to use with CLI, you need to first clone the TGI repository, then inside the repository, run
+To install the CLI, you need to first clone the TGI repository and then run `make`.

 ```shell
 git clone https://github.com/huggingface/text-generation-inference.git && cd text-generation-inference